Microsoft-Web/HOL-MVC4HelpersFormsAndValidation/HOL.md

 <a name="Exercise4" />
 ### Exercise 4: Adding a Create View###

-Now that the **StoreManagerController** supports the **Edit** ability, in this exercise you will learn how to add a Create View template to let store managers to add new Albums to the application.
+Now that the **StoreManagerController** supports the **Edit** ability, in this exercise you will learn how to add a Create View template to let store managers add new Albums to the application.

 Like you did with the Edit functionality, you will implement the Create scenario using two separate methods within the **StoreManagerController** class: